florian-rieder/gutenbergp5/readme.txt

 = Q: How should I size my canvas with this plugin ? =

-A: It is recommended to define the height and width of your block in the block settings panel, and use `createCanvas(windowWidth, windowHeight)` to ensure that your sketche's sizing is responsive.
+A: It is highly recommended to define the height and width of your block in the block settings panel, and use `createCanvas(windowWidth, windowHeight)` to ensure that your sketche's sizing is responsive.
 However, you can define a fixed size for the canvas in your script using for example `createCanvas(600, 400)`.
 In this case, the size of the block will adapt to the canvas size defined in the script automatically, unless the size of the block has been defined in its setting panel.

 In order for your sketch to be rendered properly when using `createCanvas(windowWidth, windowHeight)`, it is important to remember that in the context of the p5.js block, the variables `windowWidth` and `windowHeight` refer to the width and height of the block.
 When using dynamic sizing in your script, define the desired height and width of your canvas in the block settings panel.